Gary Barlow: Musical theatre

 On 25 June 2013, it was announced that Barlow had been signed up to work on a new musical version of Finding Neverland and will co-write the score for the theatre project, which is being developed by Hollywood producer Harvey Weinstein.
 Barlow said of the project: "This is something I've always wanted to do so it's a real privilege to be involved.
 I'm really enjoying working with the team and I love the story; it's also great to be working with a legendary creative like Harvey Weinstein."

 Weinstein echoed the sentiment by expressing his admiration for Barlow, whom he described as "one of the finest songwriters in the world".

-On 1 March 2014, Barlow attended the Bob and Harvey Weinstein's pre-Academy Awards party at the Montage in Beverly Hills to perform a selection of songs from the musical score he had written for Finding Neverland.
-He played the lead role of Peter Pan author J. M. Barrie and sang a duet with British musical actress Laura Michelle Kelly along with four back-up artists featured in the Oscar-nominated documentary 20 Feet from Stardom.
+On 1 March 2014, Barlow attended Bob and Harvey Weinstein's pre-Academy Awards party at the Montage in Beverly Hills to perform a selection of songs from the musical score he had written for Finding Neverland.
+He played the lead role of Peter Pan author J. M. Barrie and sang a duet with British musical actress Laura Michelle Kelly along with four backup artists featured in the Oscar-nominated documentary 20 Feet from Stardom.
 Barlow's performance was well received, and after a successful performance run in Boston, Finding Neverland opened on Broadway in spring 2015.
 On its first Broadway preview, the show sold out the theatre and posted a box office performance that, if it continued for a whole week of performances, would have seen the show top $1 million.

 Barlow has also co-written a musical alongside hometown friend Tim Firth, called The Girls (later retitled in 2017 as Calendar Girls The Musical), which opened at the Phoenix Theatre, London in January 2017.

 Let It Shine

-In the summer of 2016, Gary launched his own talent show Let It Shine, in the search for 5 males to star in an upcoming nationwide musical using the music of Take That.
+In the summer of 2016, Barlow launched his own talent show Let It Shine, in the search for 5 males to star in an upcoming nationwide musical using the music of Take That.
 The musical will tour all over the UK, with up to 8 shows a week.
 Let It Shine premiered on BBC One on 7 January 2017 and the first live show was premiered on 11 February 2017.

 The Crooner Sessions

-During the COVID-19 pandemic in 2020, Barlow received global recognition for his "The Crooner Sessions" series which featured him performing songs on-line alongside other artists.
+During the COVID-19 pandemic in 2020, Barlow received global recognition for his "The Crooner Sessions" series which featured him performing songs online alongside other artists.
 Although initially starting as a way to entertain his fans during the lockdown, Barlow's videos, which debuted on Instagram before later being uploaded to his YouTube Channel, Facebook and Twitter feeds, became a hotly-anticipated event for many music lovers worldwide.
 Describing his inspiration for the series, Barlow explained "we can't go on stages or into theaters.
 Maybe this is our new stage".
 On 5 January 2021, Barlow announced on his social media accounts that the Crooner Sessions would be returning for a second series through the 2021 UK lockdown.
 The first episode of the renewed series premiered on 11 January 2021.